Blockchain based Resource Governance for Decentralized Web Environments: Conceptual Resource Governance Framework

 \section{Conceptual Resource Governance Framework}

-In order to cater for our motivating scenario and to meet the derived requirements, we propose a conceptual framework, entitled ReGov, that enables the governance of usage policies in decentralized web environments.
+To cater for our motivating scenario and to meet the derived requirements, we propose a conceptual framework, named ReGov, that enables the governance of usage policies in decentralized web environments.
 ReGov generalizes the principles of data ownership and control, which constitute the foundations of numerous decentralized web initiatives.
-The ReGov framework extends these ideals by not only controlling data access but also supporting the continuous monitoring of compliance with usage policies and enforcing the fulfillment of usage policy obligations.
+The ReGov framework extends these aspects by not only controlling data access but also supporting the continuous monitoring of compliance with usage policies and enforcing the fulfillment of usage policy obligations.
 The degree of abstraction of the ReGov framework means that it could potentially be instantiated in numerous decentralized web contexts.